 The more excited the staff is about what they are doing for the school, the more photos we get.
 And when our staff is on campus taking photos, the kids know it’s for the yearbook, and they end up telling Mom and Dad they need to buy a yearbook.

-Q. If other schools and/or yearbook advisors are interested in doing this, where should they start?
+Q. If other schools and/or yearbook advisers are interested in doing this, where should they start?

 If you wanted to integrate the theme with the marketing materials, I think you do need to have your theme in place, at least a general idea of it.